 The most affected have been YMYL (your money your life) websites and within these, the most affected are websites related to healthcare.
 The sectoral impact is very well covered here.
 The “Medic Update” is what the SEO fraternity has named it.
 And rightly so!

 We have tried to look at data corresponding to winners and losers (some from within our portfolio of healthcare brands) to understand what lies at the root of this update and what factors might have been considered.
 There have been hypotheses, but little data to back the claims up.

 We took the top winners and losers in the aftermath of this update and got down to understanding the important metrics for each one of them.
 Here are the main conclusions:

 What did not matter

 What did matter: Engagement & User experience

 All the data has been obtained from 3rd party sources and represents a like-to-like comparison.
 Data on engagement has been taken from Similarweb.
 Win and loss % data originally reported here have been used.
 Some more winning healthcare websites have been identified and their data added.
-DA scores obtained from here.
+DA scores were obtained from here.

 Figure 1: Data for the top losers after the Core Algo Update 2018

 Figure 2: Data for the top winners after the Core Algo Update 2018

 The narrative seems to be clear.
 The update’s impact has been felt page by page and not at an overall domain level.
 As shown in the data, the range of DA scores is wide, among the losers as well as the winners.